-Discount Rate Sensitivity liability was 8.0% as cash flows used to o that employee and e at the rate specified the pension plan's fi was projected to be benefit payments cu Therefore, thee long pension plan invest projected benefit pension liability as o The following prese PERS as of June 30 ents the net pension , 2016, calculated usi he projection of int rate assumed ons will be made that assumption, at June 30, 2016, projected future ctive employees. e of return on to all periods of mine the total n liability of the ing the discount rate of 8.0%, as well as what PERS net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (7.0%) or 1-percentage-point higher (9.0%) than the current discount rate: Discount Rate 1% Decrease (7.0%) Current Rate (8.0%) 1% Increase (9.0%)
+Discount Rate Discount Rate Sensitivity The discount rate used to measure the total pension liability was 8.0% as of June 30, 2016.
+The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rate specified in statute.
+Based on that assumption, the pension plan's fiduciary net position at June 30, 2016, was projected to be available to make all projected future benefit payments current active and inactive employees.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability as of June 30, 2016.
+The following presents the net pension liability of the PERS as of June 30, 2016, calculated using the discount rate of 8.0%, as well as what PERS net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (7.0%) or 1-percentage-point higher (9.0%) than the current discount rate: Discount Pate 1% Decrease Current Rate 1% Increase Discount Rate (7.0%) (8.0%) (9.0%)